adamb2003/fpl/README.md

   - `generate_binary_files`: flag for generating binary files based on fixture settings provided in 'binary_files'
   - `solutions_file`: the name of a file that an overview of all solves gets outputted to.
 Useful when running solves in parallel.

-- Run the multi-period optimization
+- Run the multi-period optimisation

   ```shell
   python solve_regular.py